New People's Army rebellion: Formation of the Communist Party of the Philippines (1968)

 The original Partido Komunista ng Pilipinas-1930 (lit.
 'Communist Party of the Philippines-1930'; PKP) was established in 1930 by members of the Partido Obrero de Filipinas and the Socialist Party of the Philippines with the help of the COMINTERN.
-It would later lead an anti-Japanese Hukbalahap Rebellion in 1942 with the Hukbo ng Bayan Laban sa Hapon.
+It would later lead an anti-Japanese Hukbalahap Rebellion in 1942 with the Hukbong Bayan Laban sa Hapon.
 During World War II, these communist guerrillas fought against both the Japanese and other guerrilla bands.
 In the years following, Maoist factions began organizing mass organizations such as Kabataang Makabayan, Malayang Kilusan ng Kababaihan and hosting theoretical studies on Marxism–Leninism–Maoism.
 They would eventually break off from the old party and form the Communist Party of the Philippines/Marxist–Leninist–Maoist in 1968.

 Founding of the New People's Army (1969)

-The New People's Army would be established by Jose Maria Sison and Bernabe Buscayno as the armed wing of the CPP-MLM.
+The New People's Army was established by Jose Maria Sison and Bernabe Buscayno as the armed wing of the CPP-MLM.
 The new Maoist leadership would drop the reformist ideas that led the CPP-1930 to collaborate with the government of Ferdinand Marcos, and enforce Maoist principles, aimed at creating a socialist state through New Democracy by launching a people's war.
 Its initial strength was estimated to compromise approximately 60 guerrillas and 35 weapons.